 SEPTEMBER 17 BRIAN JORDAN, Professor of History, Sam Houston State University, Huntsville, Texas, and author of “Marching Home: Union Veterans and their Unending Civil War,” presents on “The Battle of South Mountain.”

-OCTOBER 15 JAMES I. “BUD” ROBERTSON, Richmond, Virginia, Alumni Distinguished Professor Emeritus at Virginia Tech and author of numerous Civil War books presents on "How the Civil War Still Lives."
+OCTOBER 15 JAMES I. “BUD” ROBERTSON, Richmond, Virginia, Alumni Distinguished Professor Emeritus at Virginia Tech and author of numerous Civil War books presents on "Robert E. Lee and the Quest for Peace."

 NOVEMBER 19 PHILIP GERARD, Professor and Chairman, Department of Creative Writing, University of North Carolina, Wilmington, presents on “Sherman’s Last March.”

 JANUARY 16 BOB YOUNG, retired journalist, historian and author, discusses the brutal murder of a

 freedwoman in Taliaferro County during Reconstruction, which is the basis for his forthcoming book,